NEW: The B2B Creator Award: Nigeria Edition is now live 👉🏽 Nominate now

 • A recruiter might write: “I connect top finance talent with growth-stage companies across the US.”

 Clear.
 Simple.
 No jargon.
+See our guide to optimizing your LinkedIn profile.

 LinkedIn Statistics You Should Know